Mohamad-Nasser-engr/Playwright_Jenkins_Test/README.md

 ## 🧩 Overview

-This document summarizes my research as a DevOps intern on using [Microsoft Playwright](https://playwright.dev/java/) for end-to-end testing with **Java** and **JUnit**.
+This document summarizes my research on using [Microsoft Playwright](https://playwright.dev/java/) for end-to-end testing with **Java** and **JUnit**.
 It focuses on how Playwright can facilitate rapid test creation via its **codegen recorder**, and how it fits into modern DevOps pipelines.

 ---